threefoldtech/0-db/README.md

 Providing any other key will fails.

 The id is a little-endian integer key.
-All the keys are kept in memory.

-## Direct Key (Legacy)
-There was previously a `direct mode` which works the same way as `sequential mode` now.
-This mode doesn't exists anymore.
+Keys are not kept in memory, based on the key-id, location on disk can be known.
+Running a `zdbd` in sequential-mode-only have a **really** low memory footprint.

 # Implementation
 This project doesn't rely on any dependencies, it's from scratch.